 Audit Materiality Definition

-Audit Materiality is an important part of audit wherein the misstatements by the company will be considered as material in case it is likely that such misstatement will reasonably have the influence on the economic decision of the users of the financial statement of the company.
-While considering materiality both the quantitative as well as qualitative aspects are considered.
-In the case of the qualitative aspects, the approach generally is quite difficult to measure when compared with the quantitative approach.
+Audit Materiality is an important part of an audit wherein the company's misstatements will be considered material in the case.
+Likely, such misstatement will reasonably influence the users' economic decision of the company's financial statement.
+While considering materiality, both the quantitative and qualitative aspects are considered.
+In the case of the qualitative aspects, the approach is generally quite difficult to measure compared with the quantitative approach.

 Types of Audit Materiality